Nicosia: North of the Green Line

 At the centre of the walled city lies the Sarayönü Square.
 The square has been dubbed as "the heart of Nicosia" and historically has been the cultural centre of the Turkish Cypriot community.
 In the middle of the square stands the Venetian Column, known simply as "the Obelisk" ("Dikiltaş") to the locals and symbolic of the country's government.
 The column was brought from the ancient city of Salamis by the Venetians in 1550.
 The Girne Avenue connects Sarayönü to the Kyrenia Gate and the İnönü Square in front of it.
 The avenue has been described as "the symbol of the walled city", and is filled with numerous shops and restaurants.

 Next to the Ledra Street checkpoint is the Arasta area.
 The area was pedestrianised in 2013 and is home to a network of historic shopping streets, reflecting an eastern shopping tradition with food and traditional items.
-Nearby Büyük Han, the largest caravanserai in the island and considered to be one of the finest buildings in Cyprus, was built in 1572 by the Ottomans and functions as a cultural centre.
+Nearby Büyük Han, the largest caravanserai on the island, was built in 1572 by the Ottomans and functions as a cultural centre.
 To the west of the Girne Avenue lies the Samanbahçe neighbourhood, built in the 19th century by the government, considered to be the first example of social housing in the island.
-Still a residential area, the neighbourhood is considered to be one of the best representations of the Cypriot culture.
-Another central point in the walled city is the Selimiye Mosque, originally built as the St. Sophia Cathedral.
+Still a residential area.
+Another central point in the walled city is the Selimiye Mosque.
 The mosque is the chief religious centre in Northern Cyprus.
-It was built between 1209 and 1228 by the Latin Church of Cyprus, in a Gothic style resembling French cathedrals.
-Next to the mosque is the Bedesten, a large Greek church in the Byzantine and Gothic styles, built in the 14th century.
-It was used as a marketplace in the Ottoman era.
+It was originally the Cathedral of Saint Sophia, a Latin cathedral whose construction began during the early years of Frankish rule, possibly in 1209, and continued for around 150 years.
+The Cathedral was built in the Gothic style reflecting medieval French architectural influences and was converted into a mosque following the Ottoman conquest of Nicosia in 1570, when two minarets were added to the building.
+Next to the mosque is the Bedesten, a covered market place.
+Once an Orthodox cathedral incorporating Byzantine and Gothic styles, the cathedral ceased to function as place of worship during the Ottoman era.
 Today, it is used as a cultural centre where various cultural activities such as concerts and festivals take place.

 The quarters of Nicosia outside the walled city are more spacious than the walled city, with wider roads and junctions.
 These areas are characterised by multi-floor concrete buildings.
 In the outskirts of the city, a number large and imposing villas have been built that belong to the middle and upper-classes.
-The Dereboyu Avenue serves as the modern heart of the northern part and is its centre of entertainment.
+Dereboyu Avenue serves as the modern heart of the northern part and is its centre of entertainment.